Kenny Hill (quarterback)

-Kenneth Wade Hill Jr. (born December 20, 1994) is an American football coach and former quarterback who is currently the co-offensive coordinator and running backs coach at Incarnate Word.
-He previously played for the Texas A&M Aggies and TCU Horned Frogs.
+Kenneth Wade Hill Jr. (born December 20, 1994) is an American football coach and former quarterback who is currently the running backs coach at Arkansas State.
+He played college football for the Texas A&M Aggies and TCU Horned Frogs.
 In his first start with the Aggies, he broke Johnny Manziel's school single-game passing yards record with 511 yards.

 Early life

 Hill attended Carroll High School, in Southlake, Texas, where he played for the football team.
 As a senior, he was the Texas Gatorade Football Player of the Year after passing for 2,291 yards with 20 touchdowns with 102 carries for 905 yards and rushing for 22 touchdowns.
 Hill also led Southlake Carroll to a 5A State Championship in 2011 where he completed 243 of 286 passes for 3,014 yards and 25 touchdowns with 9 interceptions; rushed for 280 carries, gaining 1,400 yards and 24 touchdowns.

 Hill was highly recruited out of high school; in addition to Texas A&M, he received offers from Baylor, Houston, Kansas State, Missouri, North Carolina, Ole Miss, Southern Miss, TCU, Texas Tech, and Utah.